 Ranges of pins may be specified with hi,lo or lo,hi.
-The first form is preferred; if you do output(2, 0) = x then the bottom 3 bits of x are copied directly to the first 3 output pins.
-If you use the other form output(0, 2) = x ' note: x is reversed! output(0, 2) = &b110 ' sets bits 0 and 1 to 1, and bit 2 to 0 then the lower 3 bits are reversed; this is useful if you're directly coding a binary constant, but otherwise is probably not what you want.
+The first form is preferred; if you do then the bottom 3 bits of x are copied directly to the first 3 output pins.
+If you use the other form then the lower 3 bits are reversed; this is useful if you're directly coding a binary constant, but otherwise is probably not what you want.